 Octinoxate has also been linked to reproductive toxicity.
 It may be listed on the sunscreen’s packaging as methoxy-cinnamate, ethylhexylmethoxy-cinnamate, or OMC.

 While less harmful than oxybenzone and octinoxate, homosalate is still one you should do your best to avoid.
 Like the two mentioned before it, homosalate is also linked to hormone disruption.
-Furthermore, it assists in penetration of the sunscreen into your skin.
+Furthermore, it assists in the penetration of sunscreen into your skin.
 So, if it is present along with oxybenzone or octinoxate for example, it could cause your body to absorb even more of those harmful chemicals.

 Similar to homosalate, octisalate is a penetration enhancer.
 While it has not been shown to be inherently harmful itself, it should still be avoided because it often comes hand in hand with more harmful chemicals that it allows to penetrate deeper into your skin than they would have otherwise.

 Avobenzone is the least toxic of the chemicals on this list, but that it only when it is stable.
-A recent Russian study in the journal Chemosphere found that when avobenzone interact with the sun’s rays and chlorinated water, avobenzone breaks down into phenols and acetyl benzenes —— which have been shown to be extremely toxic.
+A recent Russian study in the journal Chemosphere found that when avobenzone interacts with the sun’s rays and chlorinated water, avobenzone breaks down into phenols and acetyl benzenes —— which have been shown to be extremely toxic.

 Mineral Sunscreen Isn’t Perfect Either: Nanoparticles

-While zinc oxide and titanium dioxide do not pose any direct risk to your health, the nanoparticles they are made up of may be harmful in certain situations.
+While zinc oxide and titanium dioxide do not pose any direct risk to your health, the nanoparticles they are made up of maybe harmful in certain situations.
 However, these situations are preventable.

 Titanium dioxide has been found to be harmful to the respiratory system when inhaled in large amounts.